emaanzehra99/CodeAlpha_Simple_Calculator/README.md

 # CodeAlpha_Simple_Calculator
 Task 1 of CodeAlpha's internship program completed!
-I built a simple calculator using HTML, CSS and JavaScript (incorporated into HTML itself) and created an interactive interface with seamless user experience.
+I built a simple calculator using HTML, CSS and JavaScript (a minimal fraction incorporated into HTML itself) and created an interactive interface with seamless user experience.
 <br>
 **Features Of My Project**:
 <br>